leanprover-community/blog/posts/how-to-write-a-simproc.md

 **Cons**:
 * The expression to be evaluated is traversed twice: Once to create its evaluation, then once more in the typechecking of the proof by `rfl`.
 * The produced `rfl` proof could be heavy.
-* Only works when the evaluation is definitionally equal to to the original expression.
+* Only works when the evaluation and conversion back to an expression is definitionally equal to to the original expression.

 ## The propositional approach